simonbengtsson/jsPDF-AutoTable/README.md

 See other examples in `/examples/examples.js` which is also the source code for the [demo](https://someatoms.github.io/jsPDF-AutoTable/) documents.

-### All options and their default values
+### Options
-There are three kinds of options: styling, properties and hooks.
-You can override the default specified hooks if you want to change data or styles dynamically.
-For example
+All options below are used in `examples.js` so be sure to check it out if in doubt.

 ```javascript
 {